Home

 Care of Taro and Poblano Pepper

-Care of Taro and Poblano Pepper include pruning, fertilizers, watering etc. Taro pruning is done No pruning needed and Poblano Pepper pruning is done Remove damaged leaves, Remove dead branches, Remove dead leaves, Remove dead or diseased plant parts and Remove deadheads.
+Care of Taro and Poblano Pepper include pruning, fertilizers, watering etc. Taro pruning is done and Poblano Pepper pruning is done Remove damaged leaves, Remove dead branches, Remove dead leaves, Remove dead or diseased plant parts and Remove deadheads.
 In summer Taro needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Poblano Pepper needs Average Water and in winter, it needs Average Water.

 Bulb Plants